Akuli/jou/README.md

 TODO:
 - Figure out a reasonable way to use valgrind.
 Seems like llvm does something messy?
-- tests!!!!
-Test all error messages there currently are.
 - Write syntax spec once syntax seems relatively stable
 - Multiple types.
 Currently everything is `int` which is 32-bit signed int.
 - Everything else...?